ingomohr/fun-with-java-records/README.md

 # Q&A
 ## Why are Records Immutable?
-By Design: Records are designed that way.
+Records are designed to be immutable.

 ### Some Benefits of Immutability
 - **Simplicity and Safety** (objects that don't change can reduce complexity and potential errors)